-“Com’on buddy,” said Bastian, “look at the fuckin’ chart; it’s nearly the same direction!
+“C’mon, buddy,” said Bastian, “look at the fuckin’ chart; it’s nearly the same direction!
 There’s no way the difference in travel time between this depot and Longland Islands is more than a day.
 You can tell your client you were delayed by any whatever-the-fuck-thing you want.
 Hell, tell them the truth.
 You’re probably still going to be within your delivery window anyway!”

 Shakes considered the chart.
-There was no arguing with Bastian’s point though.
+There was no arguing with Bastian’s point.

-“Plus we will fit a nice mating collar onto the Gnat.
-You may find that to be of some use in the future,” said Hemi, “think of it as a deluxe feature.”
+“Plus, we will fit a nice mating collar onto the Gnat.
+You may find that to be of some use in the future,” said Hemi.
+“Think of it as a deluxe feature.”

-“And hot meals till we get to the depot,” added Gregory.
+“And hot meals ’til we get to the depot,” added Gregory.

 Shakes glanced at Gregory with a look that suggested he might be bought cheap if the pay satisfied his stomach.
-“I need one other thing though… I want you to keep a line open to me on any future job possibilities.”
+“I need one other thing, though . . .
+I want you to keep a line open to me on any future job possibilities.”

-“What.. like fuckin’ partners?”
+“What, like fuckin’ partners?”
 Percy bristled.

 “Fuck no. I work alone.
 But an operator has to have connections in this game.
-You’d be a big cheese for me; feeding me future prospects.
+You’d be a big cheese for me, feeding me future prospects.
 That way I get long-term payoffs for my investment in your sorry-ass fuckin’ futures right now.”

 “Alright.
 Any job that seems suitable for a specialty cargo hauler like yourself, I will send your way with fuckin’ pleasure.”